 1. Scripture Observation

-Write the passage reference.
-Then summarize its primary message in one clear sentence.
+Write the passage reference and summarize the main point in one clear sentence.

 2. Doctrinal Clarity